GoMo Review: Is GoMo Any Good?

 I am a little sceptical of GoMo's promise of offering "unlimited everything for life".
 How can they be so sure?

-It doesn't really matter, because with their 30-day contract and with so many rival companies you can simply just switch if GoMo ever renege on their commitments.
+It doesn't actually matter, because with their 30-day contract and with so many other phone providers being available you can easily just switch if GoMo ever renege on their commitments.
+You won't miss out on anything.

 It remains to be seen how the other mobile operators will react to this.
 Three and Vodafone, and to a lesser extent Virgin and Sky, have been focussing on how powerful their internet is.
 GoMo can't compete with that.